Autodesk/sydevs/getting_started/part05.md

 Observe the one simulation link that connects the `generator` to the `integrator`.
 This is the only link that is activated repeatly as the simulation is underway (i.e. as simulated time is advancing).
 Complex models may have many more simulation links.

+Also observe the new initialization link, which supplies a value from the new parameter node `integrator_step_dt`.
+In addition, there is now a finalization link that delivers a value to the new statistic node `Y_final`.

-Remember that initialization and finalization links, which connect flow ports, must form a directed acyclic graph.
+Note that initialization and finalization links, which connect flow ports, must form a directed acyclic graph.
 You must not have any cycles where Node `A` supplies information to Node `B`, and Node `C` supplies information to Node `A`.
 Simulation links, which connect message ports, are permitted to form cycles.

-Finally, open `square_wave.h` and edit the code in the `try` block of the `simulate_square_wave_integration_closed_system` function.
+To complete the example, open `square_wave.h` and edit the code in the `try` block of the `simulate_square_wave_integration_closed_system` function.

 ```cpp
         simulation<square_wave_integration_closed_system> sim(1_min, 0, std::cout);